-- Enter Australia on a cruise (time spent on the cruise counts as time spent in Australia, if a round trip cruise).
+- Enter Australia on a cruise ship (time spent on the cruise counts as time spent in Australia, if a round trip cruise)

-The 651 visa for Australia also allows for business visits for activities such as to make general business inquiries, to negotiate or review a business contract, or to attend a seminar, conference or trade fair (if the organizers haven’t paid the applicant to participate).
+The 651 visa for Australia also allows for business visits for activities such as to make general business inquiries, to negotiate or review a business contract, or to attend a seminar, conference or trade fair (if the organizers have not paid the attendee to participate.)

-Paid work in Austrailia is not permitted with the eVisitor visa, although they may work in an unpaid volunteer role.
-The eVisitor does allow the holder to study or receive professional training, but only if the studies are not the main reason for visiting.
+Paid work in Austrailia is not permitted with the eVisitor visa, although the holder may work in an unpaid volunteer role.
+The eVisitor does allow the traveller to study or receive professional training, but only if the studies are not the main reason for visiting.

-Citizens from the following countries can apply online for the eVisitor visa 651 Australia:
+Citizens from the following countries can apply online for the eVisitor visa (subclass 651) for Australia: